ImongMama45/ELEC303-DataAnalytics/README.md

-This is my ITELEC303 project and Activities for the first semester of Year 2025
+This is Quert Russel Lalisan's ITELEC303 project and Activities for the first semester of Year 2025 BSIT - 3B